jupyter-server/jupyter_server/docs/source/developers/contents.rst

 .. code-block:: python

-    # Notebook Model with Content
+    # Notebook Model with Content and Hash
     {
         "content": {
             "metadata": {},